diagridio/diagrid-dapr-injector-helm-sample/README.md

 ### 2. Install Hashicorp Consul

 This installation of Consul enables `connectInject` which creates service mesh sidecar proxies that are injected via a [mutating admission webhook](https://developer.hashicorp.com/consul/docs/connect/k8s/inject).
-It also `transparentProxy` which forces all traffic within the pod to go through the sidecar proxy.
-Read [consul-values.yaml](./consul/consul-values.yaml) before applying and add any additional configuration needed for your setup.
+It also enables `transparentProxy` mode which forces all traffic within the pod to go through the sidecar proxy.
+Read [consul-values.yaml](./consul/consul-values.yaml) before installing and add any additional configuration needed for your setup.

 ```bash
 # Consul installation